2025–26 Syracuse Orange women's basketball team: Previous season

 The Orange finished the season 12–18 overall and 6–12 in ACC play to finish in a tie for twelfth place.
-As the thirteenth seed in the ACC tournament, they faced twelfth seed Boston College in a re-match of the regular season finale.
+As the thirteenth seed in the ACC tournament, they faced twelfth seed Boston College in a rematch of the regular season finale.
 The Orange lost the rematch 76–73 after splitting the season series 1–1.
 They were not invited to the NCAA tournament or the WBIT.